-The Trust has to remain self-sustaining to achieve its purpose, which is through an astute investment strategy and good financial management of its assets.
-It is envisaged that there will be little change to its operating environment over the period of this Plan.
+The Trust has to remain self-sustaining to achieve its purpose, which is through an astute investment strategy and good financial management of its assets in accordance with the agreed delivery strategies.
+It is envisaged that there will be little change to its operating environment over the three year period of this Plan.

 The Board and Audit and Risk Committee may comprise Army members and Defence Australian Public Service (APS) staff who receive no remuneration from the Company.
 The Board will maintain continuous oversight of current and future capability, to maximise utility to Army.
 Additionally, the Board will monitor operational workload and resources to ensure efficiency is not compromised.

 The Secretariat will continue to be supported by Department of Defence through APS staff, office accommodation and ICT services.